Loughnan figures yet again, for Barclay Perkins’ investment in Khartoum, a project that started in 1951.

 The year cited in the study for Sudan’s independence appears incorrect, however.
 It was not 1970 but 1956.
 The brewery had been nationalized at the time of writing, that part was correct.
 Thomas in his paper addresses the nationalization in more detail.

-As mentioned earlier, finally, Blue Nile labels and other period advertising may be viewed online.
-This coaster at WorthPoint is interesting, an early example of the brewery’s graphic art.
+As mentioned earlier, some Blue Nile labels and period advertising may be viewed online, on auction sites generally.
+This coaster at WorthPoint is an interesting early example of the brewery’s graphic art.